romangrewal/WooCommerce-BreachBox/README.md

 ```
 vagrant up db_server web_server
 ```
+Access the appliction at http://192.168.56.11

+and the database server at 192.168.56.10

+## UI Routes
+**NOT A COMPLETE LIST**
+- / or /shop
+- /wp-admin
+- /my-account
+- /cart
+- /contact-us

 ## Contributing
-Clone the repository and create a pull request if you have any contributions you believe should be added to the repository.
+Clone the repository and create a pull request if you have any contributions you believe should be added.
 Some additions that we need:
   - Containerized infrastructure
   - Clear UI workflow:
       - my-account link